AriFordsham/GHCWiki/safe-roles.md

 Which would allow clients to use the default instances of `Coercible` regardless of if the constructors are in scope or not.
 Syntax beyond this is interesting in its finer grained control over `Coercible`, but gets complicated quickly and conflicts with role annotations. **RAE** I vote for the simple thing until real clients start shouting **End RAE**

+#### Syntax for current behaviour =

+**RAE**

+Despite my earlier comments, there is some annoying engineering here.
+For good reasons, we simply can't have Coercible instances floating about.
+So, whether or not you say `deriving Coercible` is something that's properly recorded on the `TyCon`.
+But the `TyCon` is built and fixed in stone before we see `deriving Coercible`.
+And, the `deriving` syntax suggests that another module who has access to all of `T`'s constructors would be able to use `StandaloneDeriving` to say `deriving instance Coercible T` (what terrible syntax -- that's utterly ill-kinded; I hate it), and then it's clearly too late to affect `T`.

+**End RAE**

+#### Recursive Checking Required

+Consider

+>
+> data A a = MkA a    -- inferred to have an R role
+> data B b = MkB (A b)   -- inferred to have an R role

+Suppose MkA is not in scope, but MkB is.
+Now, suppose we want to coerce (B Age) to (B Int).
+This will check if all of B's constructors are in scope, and they are.
+Then, we decompose to check if Age coerces to Int.
+But this is not what we want!

+Option (3) should fail above as we should also require that A is in-scope, which gives us a big, painful recursive check and may require users import modules just to get their datatype definitions.

+#### Optimising Recursive Check (Can-Import-Capability)

+The recursive check could be optimised by tracking for each module, which data constructors it has access to through it's imports recursively.
+This should resolve the recursive check immediately and does so without requiring users import random modules (since we determined they could import a module to satisfy the check, so the actual import isn't required).

+There is an interesting question with Safe Haskell though as it creates restrictions around imports.
+Let's imagine the setup: Module A, imports Module B, imports Module C. Let's also refer to the list of constructors that a module could possibly access as `PA(module)`.

+A \<- B \<- C

+Now, we have the following situations:

+A) B is Safe -- then A should inherit PA(C) since if B is safe, then C must be

+>
+> Safe or Trustworthy, so A can defiantly import C.

+B) B is Unsafe -- then A should inherit PA(C).
+Since if A can successfully

+>
+> import B, A is Unsafe, so it's regular Haskell behavior.

+C) B is Trustworthy, C is Safe / Trustworthy  -- A should inherit PA(C).

+D) B is Trustworthy, C is Unsafe -- A \*shouldn't\* inherit PA(C).
+Since A may

+>
+> not be able to import C itself.

+For the non-[SafeHaskell](safe-haskell) situation, rather than do all this tracking stuff, it just reduces to the policy that when you don't export all constructors for a type, it gets nominal roles by default.
+Otherwise it gets the usual roles.

+One big complication here is that modules can be \*Internal\* or \*External\* when exported from a package.
+This would need to be handled and could complicate the implementation quite a lot.

 ## Problem Pre-GHC-7.8

 [GND Pre-GHC-7.8](safe-roles/pre78-gnd)